-I cannot stress this enough, racking passive protection using oval keylock carabiners is the best because the wires or slings won't get caught.
+I cannot stress this enough, racking passive protection using oval keylock carabiners is the best because the wires/slings don't get snagged on the carabiner's nose.
 You can get them big and easy to handle, like the CAMP Oval XL Carabiner.

 Pro Tip: Buy two of them to separate your smaller, solids nuts from the larger, hollow nuts.
 This will help you find the gear you need when you’re gripped.

-Compared to single-pitch sport climbing, trad climbing introduces many more belay and rappel styles.
-A simple tube style belay device or an assisted breaking device designed for one strand of rope will be unsuitable in quite a few situations common in trad climbing.
+Compared to single-pitch sport climbing, trad climbing introduces many more belay, rappel and hauling techniques.
+A simple tube style belay device or an assisted breaking device designed for one strand of rope is often unsuitable for many situations common with trad climbing in Australia.

 If you don't already own one, get a belay device with the circular loop at the top of the device.
 Why?
 Because it's the most versatile device for single stranded, double stranded, or top belays as well as rappelling and ascending (and it's cheap!).

-Keep in mind: brand does not matter at all here, they will perform the same function (choose one with nice colours).
+Keep in mind: brand does not matter at all here.
+They will perform the same function (choose one you like).

 Every climber has their preference for anchor material, whether it’s cord, sling or your own climbing rope, depending on who you learn from.

-Cordalette is a long length of usually 6mm or 7mm cord that can be rigged in numerous ways to create equalised anchors between your protection.
-The long length allows you to have a variety of configurations without having to piece together slings or use up your rope length.
+Cordalette is a long length of 6mm or 7mm cord that can be rigged in numerous ways to create equalised anchors between your pieces of protection.
+The length allows you to have a variety of configurations without having to piece together slings or use up your rope length.